 - Public offering (auctions, bids, etc.).

 Any surplus remaining after being offered to the college departments shall be disposed of in accordance with applicable federal and state regulations.
-This property may be disposed of through third party liquidators, by other political subdivisions through intergovernmental agreement, Internet auctions, or by the Recycling Program during period public sales.
+This property may be disposed of through third party liquidators, by other political subdivisions through intergovernmental agreement, Internet auctions, or by the Recycling Program during periodic public sales.
 Announcements for public sales will be made through the Lane Weekly, The Torch, and other public sources such as newspapers and web-based ads.

 Authority for various types of and levels of property disposal shall be as follows.